alert City of Parramatta will soon no longer support this version of IE. Consider upgrading your browser now. Link

 The rating category or sub-category is shown on your Rate Notice.
 Section 493 of the Local Government Act states that there are four categories of ordinary rates: Farmland, Residential, Mining and Business.
 City of Parramatta Council only has use for two of these categories, Residential and Business with the sub-categories of Business/CBD and Business/Industrial.
 Council has to determine what "Rating Category" for each rateable parcel of land according to it's dominant use.

 If you disagree with the category given to your land, you or your agent can ask for a review.
 A request for a review must be submitted online or in writing on an Application for Change in Rating Category for Land Categorisation Purposes form that is also available from Council's Enquiry Counter at 126 Church Street, Parramatta.
-You can also phone Council's Rates Section on 9806 5441 and ask for the form to be posted, or emailed to you.
+You can also phone Council on 9806 5050 and ask for the form to be posted, or emailed to you.

 Of course, if the category of your property is different to that shown on the Rate Notice, it is your obligation to notify Council of the correct category.
 If you are dissatisfied with Council's declaration of the category of your land after it has been reviewed, or the date the category of your land is to take effect, you may appeal to the Land and Environment Court within 30 days after the declaration is made, under Section 526 of the Local Government Act, 1993.